-PhD students must pass both preliminary exams by the beginning of their fourth semester in the PhD program.
-For the purposes of this rule, a winter preliminary examination offered in the first week of a student's fourth semester of the PhD program is considered as being offered prior to the start of their fourth semester.
-If a student fails to meet this deadline, s/he may petition the Graduate Committee in writing for a one semester extension.
+PhD students must earn at least two preliminary points by the beginning of their fourth semester in the PhD program, and the third point by the beginning of their fifth semester in the PhD program.
+For the purposes of this rule, a winter preliminary examination offered in the first weeks of a student's fourth semester of the PhD program is considered as being offered prior to the start of their fourth semester.
+If a student fails to meet either deadline, they may petition the Graduate Committee in writing for a one semester extension.
 The petition will be successful only if the student's overall record indicates their having skills and potential for completing the PhD.
-If a student fails to meet the deadline and is denied another attempt, the student will be dismissed from the PhD program at the conclusion of their fourth semester, but may remain in the MS program.
-An MS student or an applicant to the PhD program may attempt each preliminary exam at most once prior to matriculating into the PhD program.
+If a student fails to meet the deadline and is denied another attempt, the student will be dismissed from the PhD program at the conclusion of their next semester, but may remain in the MS program.

+An MS student or an applicant to the PhD program may attempt twice to earn preliminary points prior to matriculating into the PhD program, given that they have passed the class or an equivalent class.